d6y/wootjs/docs/script.md

 The real Javascript is not much bigger.
 The names are longer and weirder.
 And there is more going on, but I just wanted to show the kinds of output you get.

-I don't normally go look at this output, but I wanted to re-assure you that it's not a disaster area.
+I don't normally go look at this output, but it's good to know it's reasonable stuff.

 ## Features